wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 ![Add Azure WebJob dialog](./media/websites-dotnet-deploy-webjobs/aaw2.png)

-The fields in this dialog correspond to fields on the **New Job** dialog of the Azure Management Portal.
-For more information, see [Run Background tasks with WebJobs](/documentation/articles/web-sites-create-web-jobs).
+The fields in this dialog correspond to fields on the **New Job** dialog of the Azure Portal.
+For more information, see [Run Background tasks with WebJobs](/documentation/articles/web-sites-create-web-jobs/).

 For a scheduled WebJob (not for continuous WebJobs), Visual Studio creates an [Azure Scheduler](/home/features/scheduler/) job collection if one doesn't exist yet, and it creates a job in the collection: